lcompilers/lpython-vscode-extension/README.md

 ```
 Say "Y" to the question "Using `*` activation is usually a bad idea as it impacts performance.
 Do you want to continue?".

-This will generate a `lpyth-1.0.0.vsix` file in your current directory, which
+This will generate a `lpython-1.0.0.vsix` file in your current directory, which
 can then be imported as an extension in VSCode:
 * Go to extensions (on the left)
 * Click on the `...` on the top right
-* Click on "Install from VSIX" and select the `lpyth-1.0.0.vsix`
+* Click on "Install from VSIX" and select the `lpython-1.0.0.vsix`
-* Select the `lpyth` extension in your installed extensions
+* Select the `lpython` extension in your installed extensions
 * Click on the Settings button -> Extension Settings
-* Search for "lpyth"
+* Search for "lpython"
 * Change "LPython Language Server › Compiler: Executable Path" to the correct
   path to the `lpython` binary on your system